open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 exclusive lock while calling an Aggregator (see below), since some Aggregators may have higher concurrency expectations.

+#### Accumulator Collect() function

+The Accumulator MUST implement a Collect method that builds and processes current Accumulation values for active instruments, meaning those that were updated since the prior collection.
+The Collect method MUST call the Processor to process Accumulations corresponding to all metric events that happened before the call.

+Accumulations MUST be computed during Collect using a _synchronized move_ operation on the Aggregator.
+This operation atomically copies the Aggregator and resets it to the zero state, so that each Aggregator immediately begins accumulating events for the next collection period while the current one is processed.
+An Accumulation is defined as the synchronously-copied Aggregator combined with the LabelSet, Resource, and metric Descriptor.

+The Accumulator MUST permit synchronous metric instruments to be used during asynchronous instrument callbacks.
+The use of synchronous instruments from asynchronous instrument callbacks is considered a side-effect, in this case.
+SDKs SHOULD support processing synchronous instruments that are used in this way in the same collection period as the asynchronous instrument callbacks that caused the side-effect, provided the synchronous and asychronous instruments are being collected over the same interval.

 TODO: _Are there more Accumulator functional requirements?_

 ### Processor